 Melons are also considered to be low-fructose fruits.
 Some people like to eat cantaloupe or honeydew with tuna salad.
 Try blending cantaloupe with lime, mint, and water to make a refreshing agua fresca.

 Yes, avocados are a fruit, and they have relatively low carbohydrate content to boot.
-For each 100 g of avocado, you’ll get an estimated 8.53 g of carbohydrate, 6.7 g of fiber, netting only 1.83 g of carbohydrates!
+For each 100 g of avocado, you’ll get an estimated 8.53 g of carbohydrate and 6.7 g of fiber, netting only 1.83 g of carbohydrates!

-In addition, that serving of avocado will give you healthy monounsaturated fats, which are known to be good for heart health, among other benefits.
+In addition, that serving of avocado will give you healthy monounsaturated fats, which are known to be good for heart health.
 Slice avocado on top of a salad or wrap, make an avocado tomato salad, or serve it with boiled eggs.
-And learn 16 reasons why you don’t want to miss out on avocados.
+Learn 16 more reasons why you don’t want to miss out on avocados.

 Honeydew, another melon, comes in at 9.09 g of carbohydrates and 0.8 g of fiber for every 100 g, netting 8.29 g of carbohydrates.
 It’s also an excellent source of vitamin C as well as potassium, an electrolyte you need to maintain good blood pressure, pH balance, and a healthy metabolism.

 Try prosciutto-wrapped honeydew melon balls for a sweet-and-salty appetizer.

 A sweet and juicy treat, peaches surprisingly don’t have too many carbohydrates.
 For every 100 g of fruit, you’ll get 9.54 g of carbs and 1.5 g of fiber, netting only 8.04 g of carbohydrates.
 For a low-carb snack, serve them up with some cottage cheese.

 Vegetables get less of a bad rap than fruits do when it comes to carbs.
 They generally contain less sugar, and thus fewer carbs than fruits.